-Continued taxable value declines in the area eliminated any increment capture as of 2012, and declines in the operating levy in 2015 and 2016.
+Continued taxable value declines in the area eliminated any increment capture as of 2012 and declines in the operating levy in 2016 and 2017.

-During 2014, the Authority provided resources to the City of Southfield, Michigan to support the Greenfield Road and 9 Mile streetscape projects.
-During 2014 and 2016, the Authority experienced a high level of property tax refunds due to Michigan Tax Tribunal cases and reimbursements to Oakland County for delinquent property taxes that were not ultimately collected by them.
+During 2016, the Authority experienced a high level of property tax refunds due to Michigan Tax Tribunal cases and reimbursements to Oakland County, Michigan for delinquent property taxes that were not ultimately collected by them.